 Land Surveyor

 I want to see how you guys and gals are locating your old concrete right-of-way monuments in your areas.
 Here in Arkansas I've been told by several older surveyors that you should not locate the center of the monument.
-When they set the old 4x4 concrete monuments they set them as best they could with the monument totally inside the right-of-way, so to get the most accurate position you should locate the outsideĀ edge of the right-of-way monument.
+When they set the old 4x4 concrete monuments they set them as best they could with the monument totally inside the right-of-way, so to get the most accurate position you should locate the outside edge of the right-of-way monument.
 I've talked to surveyors in their 40s and younger and they have never heard of this.
 Let me know what you've been taught.

-You need to be a member of Land Surveyors United - Global Surveying Community to add thoughts!
+You need to be a member of Land Surveyors United - Surveying Education Community to add thoughts!

-Join Land Surveyors United - Global Surveying Community
+Join Land Surveyors United - Surveying Education Community

 Email me when people reply –